Shippers push for CP Railway to win bidding war for Kansas City Southern

 service options, with new single-line hauls and broader access to markets across North America,” said Dean McQueen, vice-president of Merchandising and Transportation at Canadian grain handler Viterra, in a letter that mirrored the language of numerous other letters of support.

-Germany-based potash producer K+S AG (SDFGn.DE), which has a Saskatchewan mine that CP services, wrote that it supports CP's bid and opposes CN's offer because it would reduce competition.
+Germany-based potash producer K+S AG, which has a Saskatchewan mine that CP services, wrote that it supports CP’s bid and opposes CN’s offer because it would reduce competition.

-Other CP supporters include marine terminal operator DP World, shipping and container company Hapag-Lloyd (HLAG.DE), Canadian grain handler Richardson International and oil refiner Valero Energy Corp (VLO.N).
+Other CP supporters include marine terminal operator DP World, shipping and container company Hapag-Lloyd, Canadian grain handler Richardson International and oil refiner Valero Energy Corp.

 CN said in a statement that its combination with KCS would create a network that is shorter and faster than rail or truck competitors.

-But if CP buys KCS, the bulked-up company will be able to better compete with dominant railway BNSF Railway Co (BNISF.UL), said Kevin Karel, general manager at The Arthur Companies, which ships corn and other crops by rail.
+But if CP buys KCS, the bulked-up company will be able to better compete with dominant railway BNSF Railway Co, said Kevin Karel, general manager at The Arthur Companies, which ships corn and other crops by rail.

 CP’s line crosses the agricultural state of North Dakota while CN’s does not.